A novel nuclear recoil calibration for liquid noble gas detectors: Calibrating an LHe detector with COMIMAC

 \section{Calibrating an LHe detector with COMIMAC}

-LAr and LXe TPCs have played a significant or leading role in DM direct detection and beyond~\cite{XENONnT-NR-2023, LZ2023, PandaX2021}, LNe detectors have also contributed to the community~\cite{MiniCLEAN2, MiniCLEANPhDThesis17}.
-However, nobody has ever built an LHe TPC for DM hunting yet, though the preliminary concept was discussed almost ten years ago~\cite{GuoMckinsey13}.
-ALETHEIA, standing for A Liquid hElium Time projection cHambEr In dArk matter, is the first collaboration aiming to hunt for DM and beyond with LHe-filled TPCs~\cite{ALETHEIA-EPJP-2023}.
+Researchers at Brown University have proposed to hunt for Solar neutrinos with liquid helium (HERON)~\cite{HERON1} and dark matter~\cite{HERON88, HERON96} in the 1990s or so.
+Recently, some new ideas have been developed in detector design and signal readout~\cite{Maris17, Hertel19, Biekert22}.
+LHe detectors have also been implemented for a neutron electric dipole moment (nEDM) experiment~\cite{Huffman2000, Ito2012, Ito2016, Ito16, Phan20}.
+Although the concept of an LHe time projection chamber (TPC) was discussed almost ten years ago~\cite{GuoMckinsey13}, it has yet to be built (for dark matter hunting).
+ALETHEIA, which stands for A Liquid hElium Time projection cHambEr In dArk matter, would be the first collaboration aiming to hunt for dark matter and beyond with LHe-filled TPCs~\cite{ALETHEIA-EPJP-2023}.

-We have launched a series of R\&D programs on LHe detectors at CIAE (China Institute of Atomic Energy) since 2020 and have made significant progress ever since.
-So far, we have demonstrated that a single-phase LHe TPC is technically viable~\cite{ALETHEIA-EPJP-2023, TPBCoutingJINSTNov22, TPBCoutingALETHEIA22}, and the verification of a dual-phase LHe detector is currently underway~\cite{ALETHEIA2023dualPhaseTPC}.
-Thanks to the single-digit number of ER and NR backgrounds on a 100-kg scale LHe TPC, the detector would touch down the neutrino floor/fog~\cite{Billard14, OHare21} with three years' data taking.
-In addition to the ``ER-only'' channel and ``NR-only'' channel, an LHe TPC is sensitive to the ``ER + NR'' channel.
-As a result, ALETHEIA would be the first project to be alert to any form of DM signals (ER-only, NR-only, or ER + NR)~\cite{ALETHEIA2023dualPhaseTPC}.
+We have launched a series of R\&D programs on LHe detectors at China Institute of Atomic Energy (CIAE) since 2020 and have made significant progress ever since.
+So far, we have demonstrated that a single-phase LHe TPC is technologically viable~\cite{ALETHEIA-EPJP-2023, TPBCoutingJINSTNov22, TPBCoutingALETHEIA22, MaFBKSIPMPDE23}, and the verification of a dual-phase LHe detector is currently underway~\cite{ALETHEIA2023dualPhaseTPC}.
+In addition, we have confirmed that the cryogenic type of FBK SiPMs~\cite{FBKCompanyLink} can work at $\sim$ 7 K~\cite{ALETHEIAPDE2023}, the photo-detection efficiency (PDE) reaches 40\% at the temperature when a 9 V overvoltage (OV) has been applied, and the typical after-pulse and cross-talk rates are both around 10\% when the OV is lower than $\sim$ 10 V. Thanks to the single-digit number of ER and NR backgrounds on a 100-kg scale LHe TPC, the detector can touch down the neutrino floor/fog~\cite{Billard14, OHare21} with 3-year data taking.
+In addition to the conventional ``ER excess only'' channel and the ``NR excess only'' channel, an LHe TPC can search for the possible dark matter signals in the form of ``ER excess + NR excess''.
+According to our knowledge, ALETHEIA is the first project to be dedicated to the search of any form of dark matter signals (ER excess only, NR excess only, or ER + NR excess combined)~\cite{ALETHEIA2023dualPhaseTPC}.